 - Another option is to take the official Disneyland Paris Express shuttle operated by Magic Ways.

-- For the most comfortable experience, the following shuttles offering hotel or residence pick-up and drop-off.
+- For the most comfortable experience, the following shuttles offering hotel or residence pick-up and drop-off in Paris.
 Admission Tickets are included.
 Disneyland Paris Ticket 1 Day / 2 Parks and Round Trip Transfer Included & Disneyland Paris 1 or 2 Parks Ticket with Transfer from Paris.

 What’s your favorite thing to do in Paris at night?

-That’s it for our list of things to do at night in Paris.
+That’s it for our list of best things to do at night in Paris.
 Now, we can’t wait to find out how you’ll be spending your nights in Paris.
-Will you be watching a performance at the Palais Garnier Opera House, taking a Seine river cruise, experiencing sunset at the Montparnasse tower, visiting the Louvre at night, creeping out at the Catacombes or exploring romantic Montmartre?
+Will you be watching a performance at the Palais Garnier Opera House, taking a Seine dinner cruise, experiencing sunset at the Montparnasse tower, visiting the Louvre at night, creeping out at the Catacombes, spending the night at the world-famous Moulin Rouge or exploring romantic Montmartre?
 Or have you found another place that’s perfect to spend a romantic evening in Paris?
 Maybe even one that deserves a spot on our list?
 We’d love to know all about you plans to discover Paris at night!
 The comment box is all yours.